hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 NOTEPAD
 ```

 Wait a minute.
-Could that URL mean something?
+Could that URL contain something?
+Well, but of course:

 ```
 synt{Z8Z%QHZC%E5PXF!}